evmar/webtreemap/README.markdown

 attributes, `parent` and `dom`; this is only worth pointing out so that you don't accidentally conflict with them.)

+By default, appendTreemap will sort the tree's children from largest to smallest before placement.
+To retain the input order, pass an options argument to appendTreemap:

+        appendTreemap(document.getElementById('mynode'), mydata, {sort: false})

 ### CSS styling

 The treemap is constructed with one `div` per region with a separate